jetekteam/picontrol/Hardware Install.md

 ---------------------------------------------------------------------------------------

-   Suggested placemnt of the NFC if you are not using the embedded NFC cart try.
+   Suggested placement of the NFC if you are not using the embedded NFC cart try.
 It is a tight fit in the case.
 Suggestion to try gluing this in lightly and testing fitment before commiting to  placement.
 Test "barbantia" latching operation.

    ![alt tag](https://github.com/jetechteam/picontrol/raw/master/img/nfc_tray_reg.png)